 Anyway, first – we build the base.

-Cut one of the 3-meter beams into 1 m pieces.
+Cut one of the 3-meter beams into 1 m pieces (about 10 and 3 feet, approximately).
 Put one of the pieces in the middle (make sure its ends are cut straight, at right angles) and the other two at the ends, at right angles.
 Use your tri-square to make sure of it.
 You should end up with something like this:

 Now, connect the bits in the inside corner with the metal corners, using at least three screws per side.
 Then, screw in the nailing plates, so that it transverses the connection between the beams on the outside corner.
 Use at least two screws per side of the beam, preferably more.
 This joint will be moving and flexing whenever you exert a force that ISN’T vertical.
 When you are doing pullups, muscle-ups etc., there’s quite a bit of swinging about and unless you make this joint solid, it will tire over time.
 So you can, if you want, add another plate on top of the corner, as well.